How to Get Away with Murder: Critical response

 The first season of How to Get Away with Murder received positive reviews, with most praising Viola Davis' performance.
 On Rotten Tomatoes, it has an approval rating of 85% based on 56 reviews, with an average rating of 7.11/10.
 The site's critical consensus reads, "How to Get Away with Murder isn't conceptually original, but it delivers thrills with melodramatic twists and a captivating lead".
 Metacritic gave the first season a score of 68 out of 100, based on 30 critics, indicating "generally favorable reviews".

 Mary McNamara from Los Angeles Times wrote about Viola Davis' performance: "...all eyes are on Davis, Tony winner and Oscar nominee.
 Magnetic and intimidating, Davis creates an implacable surface beneath which shimmers all manner of fleet and startled emotions.
 Desire and fear, certainty, self-doubt and resolve are conjured in an instant with the angle of a glance, the lowering of an eyelid and then released as if they were never there".
 Entertainment Weekly's Melissa Maerz described Davis' performance as "powerfully layered".
-David Hinckle, from New York Daily News, said that the series does not serve up enough fun unlike Rhimes' other series, Grey's Anatomy and Scandal.
+David Hinckle, from New York Daily News, said that the series serves up enough fun just like Rhimes' other series, Grey's Anatomy and Scandal.
 Frazier Moore, Associated Press, wrote that the series "promises to be twisty, wicked, dark and fun.
 And it stars Viola Davis, who brings life to a character of endless calculations and mystery".

 The second season also received positive reviews.
 On Rotten Tomatoes, it has an approval rating of 93% based on 87 reviews, with an average rating of 8.19/10.
 The site's critical consensus reads: "Developing a stronger narrative this season, How to Get Away with Murder throws more improbable shocks and higher stakes into the mix, adding preposterous fuel to an addictive fire".
 Lesley Brock, Paste Magazine, praised the second season writing: "I would not put it past How to Get Away with Murder, which has turned all other ABC show plot lines upside down on their heads and shown that nothing is impossible, to throw incest into an already haphazard mix".
 Brock gave the season a score of 9 out of 10.
-Kyle Anderson, Entertainment weekly, wrote that with Davis at the front the series can get away with anything.
+Kyle Anderson, Entertainment Weekly, wrote that with Davis at the front the series can get away with anything.

 The third season, once again, also received positive reviews.
 On Rotten Tomatoes, it has a rating of 90% based on 30 reviews, with an average rating of 7.52/10.
 The site's critical consensus reads: "Tense and taut, How to Get Away with Murder continues to step-up its game."